"Build on a series of wins by deconstructing, and winning on small bets."

 Echoing Erik’s opinion is Agile thought leader James Shore, who shares how applying Conway’s Law can create an ideal set up for teams within a large scale system.

-"When you’re thinking about how you want to set up your teams, you need to also think about how you want to set up your software – and that means minimizing coupling between teams, having clear interfaces between them, and being really crisp about how teams depend on each other."
+"When you’re thinking about how you want to set up your teams, you need to also think about how you want to set up your software – and that means minimising coupling between teams, having clear interfaces between them, and being really crisp about how teams depend on each other."
 James shares in another episode of Coding Over Cocktails.

-This is key for CIOs who are trying to establish a path towards digital transformation – embedding a digital culture by starting small, using the same isolated teams as your pockets of innovation, and sowing new ideas from these pockets, planting them across the organization to spread the culture.
+This is key for CIOs who are trying to establish a path towards digital transformation – embedding a digital culture by starting small, using the same isolated teams as your pockets of innovation, and sowing new ideas from these pockets, planting them across the organisation to spread the culture.

 This podcast series tackles issues faced by enterprises as they manage the process of digital transformation, application integration, low-code application development, data management, and business process automation.
 It’s available for streaming in most major podcast platforms, including Spotify, Apple, Google Podcasts, SoundCloud, and Stitcher.